-Ms. Krevans serves on the firm’s Executive Committee and has served as chair of the firm’s Intellectual Property Litigation Group and co-chair of the cross-practice Intellectual Property Group.
+Ms. Krevans just finished seven years of service on the firm’s Executive Committee and on the Compensation Committee, and has served as chair of the firm’s Intellectual Property Litigation Group and co-chair of the cross-practice Intellectual Property Group.
 She is perennially recommended as a leading lawyer by third-party directories such as Chambers Global, Chambers USA, Legal 500, and Best Lawyers.
-The National Law Journal selected her as one of the 2015 Outstanding Woman Lawyers, California Lawyer honored her in 2008 and 2014 with the prestigious California Lawyer of the Year (CLAY) award in the IP category, she was named to The Recorder’s Women Leaders in Tech Law for 2013, 2014 and 2015, the Daily Journal has selected her as one of the Top 75 Female Litigators in California from 2008 to 2015 and one of the Top 75 IP Litigators in California from 2010 to 2014.
+The National Law Journal selected her as one of the 2015 Outstanding Woman Lawyers; California Lawyer honored her in 2008 and 2014 with the prestigious California Lawyer of the Year (CLAY) award in the IP category; she was named to The Recorder’s Women Leaders in Tech Law for 2013, 2014, and 2015; and the Daily Journal has selected her as one of the Top 75 Female Litigators in California from 2008 to 2015 and one of the Top 75 IP Litigators in California from 2010 to 2014.
 She was selected by her peers for inclusion in the Best Lawyers in America list since 2009 and named the Best Lawyers® 2017 Patent Law “Lawyer of the Year” in San Francisco.
-Law360 named her one of the 20 Most Influential Women in IP Law for 2014 and named her to their 2016 inaugural list of top 25 Icons of IP, Benchmark Litigation included her in the 2013 list of the Top 250 Women in Litigation, Managing IP included her in the 2013 list of the Top 250 Women in IP.
+Law360 named her one of the 20 Most Influential Women in IP Law for 2014 and named her to its 2016 inaugural list of Top 25 Icons of IP; Benchmark Litigation included her in the 2013 list of the Top 250 Women in Litigation; and Managing IP included her in the 2013 list of the Top 250 Women in IP.
 In 2013, Ms. Krevans was named the Chambers USA Women in Law Intellectual Property Lawyer of the Year.
-In 2016, Ms. Krevans is ranked in gold for patent litigation in California in the IAM Patent 1000, which states, “She has dominated the smartphone space in recent years, but has blazed a trail in many different technology areas – whatever is hot at the moment, this top trial lawyer is bound to be involved.”
+In 2016, Ms. Krevans is ranked in the gold top tier for Patent Litigation in California in the IAM Patent 1000 which states, “She has dominated the smartphone space in recent years, but has blazed a trail in many different technology areas – whatever is hot at the moment, this top trial lawyer is bound to be involved.”

 Ms. Krevans holds a B.A. from Dartmouth College and a J.D. from the University of California, Davis.
 After law school, she clerked for the Honorable Robert Boochever of the U.S. Court of Appeals for the Ninth Circuit.